 - DIA broke out to new highs with the reversal of the "buy" signal to the positive.
+However, that buy signal is no pushing some of the higher levels seen historically so a correction is likely.

-- Hold current positions, but as with SPY, with the very overbought short-term condition, wait for a correction before adding further exposure.
+- Hold current positions, but as with SPY, wait for a correction before adding further exposure.

 - Short-Term Positioning: Neutral

-- o Last Week: Hold current positions
+- Last Week: Hold current positions

-- o This Week: Hold current positions.
+- This Week: Hold current positions.

 - Stop-loss moved up to \$265.00

 - Long-Term Positioning: Neutral